Revit 2026 continues to focus on improving documentation efficiency, one of the most popular new feature is View to Sheet Positioning.

 Importance of Scope Boxes

 While you can align views using their centers, this is often unreliable if the view boundary varies between floors.
 This is where Scope Boxes become essential: by assigning a Scope Box to your views, you define a fixed boundary.
-If your Scope Box is correctly positioned, the View to Sheet Positioning tool will work perfectly every time, regardless of how much the building’s footprint changes between levels.
+If your Scope Box is correctly positioned, the View to Sheet Positioning tool will work perfectly every time, regardless of how much the building’s footprint variations between levels.

 If you haven’t started using Scope Boxes for your project setup yet, this feature is the perfect reason to start.